The Land Unknown: Plot

 Maggie is later attacked by an Elasmosaurus.
 Hunter rescues her by repeatedly thrusting torches into its mouth, and again brings her back to his cave.
 Steve arrives, defeats Hunter, and begins using one of his torches to torture Hunter for the airplane's location.
 Harold arrives and adamantly states that they are not going to turn on each other to escape this land, either by sacrificing Maggie or torturing Hunter.
 His humanity stirred, Hunter gives them the map to the airplane.
 Maggie decides to stay with Hunter voluntarily.

 After repairing the helicopter, the crew take off in a hurry as a Tyrannosaurus rex attacks.
 After Maggie faints during a dinosaur attack on the cave, Hunter decides to take Maggie back to the others.
 The helicopter crew uses a winch and harness to lift her up from Hunter's raft.
 The Elasmosaurus returns and, having learned from its previous encounter with Hunter, submerges before he can get close enough to use a torch, then surfaces beneath his raft, upending it.
 The crew come to his rescue, flying in close and firing a signal flare into its mouth.
 They retrieve Hunter from the water and fly out of the crater with him.
 The crew arrange a rendezvous with their ship by radio.
 The helicopter runs out of fuel and crashes into the ocean as it reaches the vessel.
 The crew are rescued.
-Once safely on the ship Harold proposes to Maggie, and Maggie reveals she is pregnant with Harold's child.
+Once safely on the ship Harold proposes to Maggie.